Rate Splitting in FDD Massive MIMO Systems Based on the Second Order Statistics of Transmission Channels: Solution Approach

-The matrices $\boldsymbol{F}_{\text{p},i}$ and the matrix $\boldsymbol{F}_{\text{p}}$ are given by
+The matrices $\bs{F}_{i}$ and the matrix $\bs{F}$ are given by

 Due to the sum of the logarithms and the dependence of the private SINR of each user on the transformation matrices of all users, the optimization problem in \eqref{eq:PriRateOpt2} is non-convex and therefore intractable.
-To address this challenge, we proceed to decouple the optimization variables in the objective function and split \eqref{eq:PriRateOpt2} into several subproblems, that are much easier to solve.
-To this end, we employ the Lagrangian dual transform proposed in \cite{FracProg} and used in \cite{WSRM}. \\ The first step of this transform is to introduce a vector of slack variables $\boldsymbol{\alpha}=[\alpha_1,\dots,\alpha_K]$ and formulate a new objective function for the private precoder optimization as
+To address this challenge, we proceed by decoupling the optimization variables in the objective function and splitting \eqref{eq:PriRateOpt2} into several subproblems, that are much easier to solve.
+To this end, we employ the Lagrangian dual transform \cite{FracProg}.\\ The first step of this transform is to introduce a vector of slack variables $\bs{\alpha}=[\alpha_1,\dots,\alpha_K]$ and formulate the following optimization problem